goetzrieger/infrastructure/README.md

 ### Installation Red Hat Enterprise Linux 8

-You will need a valid Red Hat Subscritpion thenn you can subscribe your RHEL host by
+You will need a valid Red Hat Subscription, then you can subscribe your RHEL host by

 ```
 subscription-manager register